 Because my approach is customized to each client’s situation, I draw less on any of the specific tools I might use (MBTI, Emotional Intelligence, Situational Leadership) and more on my deep knowledge of academic institutions and how they work.
 I am committed to direct and candid communication and am particularly skilled at helping my clients uncover and make use of their existing knowledge and expertise.
 In the course of this developmental process I have a wide array of tools and resources I can share with the client.

-Certifications and degrees: MA in Administration, Policy and Planning from Boston University.
-Certifictions in Situational Leadership II® Training for Trainers; Center for Creative Leadership Benchmarks and 360 Feedback; Center for Creative Leadership’s Coaching Fundamentals; Myers-Briggs Type Indicator.
+M.Ed. in Administration, Policy and Planning from Boston University.
+Certifications in Situational Leadership II® Training for Trainers, Center for Creative Leadership's Benchmarks and 360 Feedback, Center for Creative Leadership’s Coaching Fundamentals, Myers-Briggs Type Indicator, Emotional Competence Inventory and Organizational Development from NTL Institute.

 Blindspot: Hidden Biases of Good People by Anthony Greenwald and & Mahzarin Banaji